 Hydropower can be exploited at a wide range of different scales.
 Large-scale is typically taken to mean more than 10MW of grid-connected generating capacity and is usually associated with a dam and a storage reservoir.
 There are many large schemes in Scotland, which were built during the 1950s.
 Small-scale schemes – less than 10MW – now offer a greater opportunity for providing a reliable, flexible and cost-competitive power source with low environmental impacts.
 Small-scale schemes can be associated with a dam and storage reservoir or can be located in a moving stream which turns a small turbine creating renewable electricity.
 The amount of energy produced from these systems depends on the flow rate of the river and the volume of water in the river.

-For more detailed information and to find out more about this technology please see the REA’s Large Scale Power & Markets Forum.
+For more detailed information please see the REA’s Innovation Infrastructure & Markets Forum.